 FHCA Announces 2024 Executive Nurse Leadership Academy Participants

-The Florida Health Care Association (FHCA) has revealed participants for its 2024 Executive Nurse Leadership Academy, showcasing a group of nursing professionals poised for leadership roles in long-term care.
-The FHCA is committed to enhancing the quality of care in Florida's long-term care centers.
+The Florida Health Care Association (FHCA) has revealed participants for its 2024 Executive Nurse Leadership Academy.
+Their group showcases nursing professionals poised for leadership roles in long-term care.
+The FHCA's goal is to enhance the quality of care in Florida's long-term care centers through targeted leadership and skills development.

 The Florida Health Care Association (FHCA) has revealed the participants of the 2024 Executive Nurse Leadership Academy, a program uniquely tailored for emerging nursing leaders in the field of long-term care.
 The curriculum spans three days of intensive training, supplemented by a series of educational webinars and programs, targeting Directors of Nursing (DON), Assistant Directors of Nursing (ADON), and other clinical leaders from long-term care centers across Florida.